 While point 1 is a matter of theory, point 2 is where things become tangible for businesses.
 Think of CRM software as an evolved digital version of your diary, packing in 10x more features and enabling 10x more collaboration for your team.
 We’re talking about software that lets a business hold every lead, every customer, every interaction and every deal under one roof, while also letting you generate reports, automate a bunch of activities and be available across devices.

 If you’re using spreadsheets and email for sales, you’re not alone.
-These tools are easy to access, easier to understand, and—when you’re a small business—seem self-sufficient.
+These tools are easy to access, easier to understand, and—when you’re a growing business—seem self-sufficient.
 But when you’re keen to grow your business, these tools fall short.

 Spreadsheets and email are designed for specific functions, and they perform those functions really well.
 Customer relationship management is not one of them.
 Managing relationships with customers means being able to look beyond data and understand the context that drives interactions.
 This context is obtained through different channels—phone, email, face-to-face meetings.
-Being able to access all this context instantly and with minimal effort—that’s where a single tool (read CRM software) can be the pivotal difference.
+Being able to access all this context instantly and with minimal effort—that’s where a single tool (read CRM tool) can be the pivotal difference.

 In the table below, you’ll find a list of common sales needs.
 A few can be solved by spreadsheets and/or email, but not all.
 Take a look: